 Second, as a general principle, the panels in small multiple plots should all have the same x- and y-axis limits, in order to make it easier to make comparisons across the plots.
-The vastly differing scales of the days per review and words per review variable makes that effectively impossible (though the axis labels are fixed in the left graph and right graph, respectively).
-To avoid this issue, one could simply choose to present each as a separate graph.
-Alternatively, the two outcomes variables could be normalized, such that their scales would be directly comparable.
+The vastly differing scales of the days per review and words per review variable makes that effectively impossible for the y-axis (though the y-axis scales are fixed within the left graph and right graph).
+To avoid this issue, one could simply choose to present each graph in separate figures.
+Alternatively, the two outcomes variables could be normalized, such that their scales would be directly comparable.13